DeepLearnI/atlas-ce-docs/docs/api_docs/sources/ceTheGUI.md

 *A new tab will open in your browser with a Tensorboard server that has each job as a selectable run in the bottom left.*

+> NOTE: If the jobs don't appear as expected, try refreshing your browser page.

 #### Filtering columns

 If you log very many parameters or metrics, you may find that you would like to